SWFSC/CruzPlot/cran-comments.md

 There was one NOTE on win-builder:

-* "Possibly mis-spelled words in DESCRIPTION: DAS, WinCruz"
+* "Possibly mis-spelled words in DESCRIPTION: DAS"

-DAS is the name of a specific data format, and WinCruz is the name of the program that produces DAS data
+DAS is the name of a specific data format, and has an associated webpage reference in the Decription

 ## Downstream dependencies
 No downstream dependencies